PriyankaCornelius/Airline-Reservation-System/Project_Documentation/ProjectJournal/XpValues.md

 <li> Feedback was provided to team members on the deliverables like UI wireframes and database design.
 Other team members provided feedback to me on Rest APIs document.Some Json Request parameters not needed for some of the APIs which I removed after the discussion for the application </li>
 <li> Detailed discussions about the architecture diagram was done through our planning meetings.
 Finalised technologies to implement for the application </li>
 <li> Every team member is aware of the tasks in the backlog and the tasks to be done next </li>

+#### Varun - Communication, Feedback
+<li> We discussed on the UI wireframes and database design deliverables and gave feedback on it.
+Other team members provided feedback to me on maintaining seperate branches for each team member in the github. </li>
+<li> Detailed discussions about the architecture diagram was done through our planning meetings.
+Finalised technologies to implement for the application </li>
+<li> We as a team are constantly keeping track of the tasks in the backlog and the tasks that need to be done next </li>